sakshatshinde/sakshat/content/kazakhstan/index.md

 Later on we were trying to find a souvenir shop and stumbled upon [`SINICHKI.STORE -Almaty, Aiteke Bi Street, 53`](https://yandex.com/maps/org/sinichki_store/158032250117).
 Decent place and we were able to find few unique fridge magnets to take home (apparently Sujit collects fridge magents from the places he visits).

 [`Dostyk Plaza`](https://maps.app.goo.gl/ZJrBqiX3LmCrW2689), was one of my favorite places here in Almaty.
 I know its just a mall but I really liked the vibe here.
 People seemed more friendly and talkative than the average bunch we met throughout our trip.
-I visited one of the clothing stores and a couple of cashiers rounded me up and had an `interogation` of sorts about my clothes and where they were from, where I was from and how did I get here.
+I visited one of the clothing stores and a couple of cashiers rounded me up and had an `interrogation` of sorts about my clothes and where they were from, where I was from and how did I get here.
 They were intrigued perhaps because I was the only one who didn't follow the social norm of wearing black/grey clothes and was standing out quite a bit - and off-course I didn't look like Kazakh.
 Clothes here in kazakhstan 🇰🇿 are almost as cheap if not cheaper than they're in India 🇮🇳

 ---